 How to start UNIX.
-UNIX is started by placing it in core starting at location zero and transferring to zero.
-There are various ways to do this.
-If UNIX is still intact after it has been running, the most obvious method is simply to transfer to zero, but this is not recommended if the system has crashed.
+UNIX is started by placing it in core at location zero and transferring to zero.
+Since the system is not reenterable, it is necessary to read it in from disk or tape.

 The tp command places a bootstrap program on the otherwise unused block zero of the tape.
 The DECtape version of this program is called tboot, the magtape version mboot.
 If tboot or mboot is read into location zero and executed there, it will type '=' on the console, read in a tp entry name, load that entry into core, and transfer to zero.
-Thus the next easiest way to run UNIX is to maintain the UNIX code on a tape using tp.
-Then when a boot is required, execute (somehow) a program which reads in and jumps to the first block of the tape.
+Thus one way to run UNIX is to maintain the system code on a tape using tp.
+Caution: the file /usr/mdec/tboot (DECtape) or /usr/mdec/mboot (magtape) must be present when the tape is made!
+When a boot is required, execute (somehow) a program which reads in and jumps to the first block of the tape.
 In response to the '=' prompt, type the entry name of the system on the tape (we use plain 'unix').
-It is strongly recommended that a current version of the system be maintained in this way, even if the first or third methods of booting the system are usually used.
+It is strongly recommended that a current version of the system be maintained in this way, even if it is usually booted from disk.